microsoft/pai/pai-management/doc/cluster-bootup.md

 ## Before all: please choose a PAI stable release <a name="choose-a-pai-release"></a>

-**Notice: You should always deploy a stable release of PAI.** Currently latest stable release is v0.6.1.
+**Notice: You should always deploy a stable release of PAI.** You can check the [release list](https://github.com/Microsoft/pai/releases).

 Please make sure:

-- Refer to the right doc.
-For release v0.6.1 it should be [here](https://github.com/Microsoft/pai/blob/pai-0.6.y/pai-management/doc/cluster-bootup.md).
 - Work on the right code.
-Please checkout PAI source code with tag 'v0.6.1' in dev-box.
+Please checkout PAI source code with the latest release.
+- Refer to the right doc matching the release.

 ## Step 1a.
 Prepare PAI configuration: Manual approach <a name="step-1a"></a>